annaqui/hello-world/README.md

 You can also fork other people's repositories and then they can choose whether or not to accept your changes.

-Finally, if you're writing about code, you can comment it like this:
+Finally, if you're writing about code, you can comment it with 4 leading spaces:

     <h1>The title</h1>
     <p>And a paragraph</p>